 Student-Parent Dependent Care Grant (Formerly Student Child Care Grant)

 In 2004, Cornell University became one of the first universities in the nation to offer a child care grant program for student-parents.
 The objective of this program had been to provide financial assistance to as many Cornell students with child care expenses as possible.
 In 2015, Cornell made a significant investment in our student-parent community by contributing $250,000 to be awarded annually as Student Child Care Grants; another $100,000 was added in 2017.
-Cornell’s funding for the Student-Parent Dependent Care Grant Program is $350,000 for 2020-21.
+Cornell’s funding for the Student-Parent Dependent Care Grant Program is currently $350,000.

 In response to the COVID-19 pandemic, the Students with Families Advisory Committee recommended that the goal of the 2020-21 Cornell Student-Parent Dependent Care Grant be to provide greater access to intentionally support more student-parents and provide financial support that allows student-parents more flexibility and autonomy to determine how best to use the funds to support their child(ren) and individual situation.

 The Dean of Students Office administers this program with assistance from the Students with Families Advisory Committee, which includes student-parents and staff members.